 Before I had a chance to tell my friend what I had felt in the room, she showed me the photograph.
 Right above my head there was a huge, bright orb.
 It was only when I looked up from the picture I realised the room had been the one associated with the information board on William Sampson.
 Could this be a long lost relative?
 I wasn’t sure what it was, but there had been something in that room with me, pressing me to go further in to the dark cell against my will.

 We continued looking around the gaol and taking photographs, and several more orbs showed up in many of the pictures my friend took.
 When we got home we uploaded the pictures on to the computer, and on closer inspection the orb in the photo with me looks like there is something contained within it.
-I have also researched William Sampson, and discovered there was also a Mary Sampson imprisoned in the gaol at one time.
 I am not sure what I experienced at Bodmin Gaol, but I am fairly certain it was paranormal activity in that cell.